Things to Do in Hawaii During Christmas by Island in 2025

 - Hawaii in December: Everything to Know For Your Trip

-Things to Do in Kauai During Christmas
+Things to Do on Kauai During Christmas

 - Island Artisan Fair – head to Princeville for the annual Christmas craft fair.
 Check their schedule for times and dates.
+They have a Holiday Hula on December 7th this year!

 Things to Do on the Big Island During Christmas